mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 In a physical quantities and units library, we need expression templates to express the results of:

-- dimension equations
+- dimension equations,
-- quantity equations
+- quantity type equations,
+- unit equations,
-- unit equations
+- unit magnitude equations.

 If the above equation results in a derived entity, we must create a type that clearly describes what we are dealing with.
 We need to pack a simplified expression